 To learn more about green tea, its benefits, and the difference between the Japanese and Chinese types, check out our green tea spotlight post!

-Technically the same as green tea (same processing and oxidization, and therefore not on the above chart), purple tea is only from a specific type of tea bush only cultivated in Kenya.
+Technically the same as green tea (same processing and oxidization, and therefore not on the above chart), purple tea is only from a specific type of tea cultivar.
+Although originally from China, Kenya has led the way in developing this cultivar and is now a world-leader in purple tea production.

 The leaves of the bush are a beautiful reddish purple color, hence the name, due to high levels of anthocyanins.